Pyongyang: Transportation

 The Metro, tram and trolleybus systems are used mainly by commuters as a primary means of urban transportation.
 Cycle lanes were introduced on main thoroughfares in July 2015.
 There are relatively few cars in the city.
-Cars are a symbol of status in the country due to their scarcity as a result of restrictions on import because of international sanctions and domestic regulations.
+Cars are a status symbol in the country due to their scarcity resulting from import restrictions caused by international sanctions and domestic regulations.
 Some roads are also reported to be in poor condition.
 However, by 2018, Pyongyang had begun to experience traffic jams.

 State-owned Air Koryo has scheduled international flights from Pyongyang Sunan International Airport to Beijing (PEK), Shenyang (SHE) and Vladivostok (VVO).
-The only domestic destinations are Hamhung,Wonsan, Chongjin, Hyesan and Samjiyon.
-Since July 27, 2025 ,Nordwind Airlines serves direct flights between Moscow-Sheremetyevo and Pyongyang once a month.
+The only domestic destinations are Hamhung, Wonsan, Chongjin, Hyesan and Samjiyon.
+Since 27 July 2025, Nordwind Airlines has served direct flights between Moscow–Sheremetyevo and Pyongyang once a month.

+Demographics

+According to the 2008 population census, the city has a population of 3,255,288.
+It is estimated that 99% of those living in Pyongyang are members, candidate members, or dependents of members of the ruling Workers' Party of Korea (WPK).

 Education and science

 Kim Il Sung University, North Korea's oldest university, was established in 1946.
 It has 21 faculties, 4 research institutes, and 10 other university units.
 These include the primary medical education and health personnel training unit, the medical college; a physics faculty which covers a range of studies including theoretical physics, optical science, geophysics and astrophysics; an atomic energy institute and the largest law firm in the country (Ryongnamsan Law Office).
-Kim Il Sung University also has its own publishing house, sports club (Ryongnamsan Sports Club), revolutionary museum, nature museum, libraries, a gym, indoor swimming pool and educator apartment houses.
+Kim Il Sung University also has its own publishing house, sports club (Ryongnamsan Sports Club), revolutionary museum, nature museum, libraries, gym, indoor swimming pool and apartment units for educators.
 Its four main buildings were completed in 1965 (Building 1), 1972 (Building 2), and 2017 (Buildings 3 and 4).